SUI-Components/sui-components/components/section/info/README.md

 ```

 ## Usage
 Provide an `string` to a `title` prop and wrap a child component as a `content`.
-If no `title` prop is provided the corresponding DOM element won'7 be rendered.
+If no `title` prop is provided the corresponding DOM element won't be rendered.
 In addition you can provide an empty string if the Title space is needed.
 Check out **Basic Usage** section to get further info.

 Set custom values to container sizing and flex properties using the following Sass variables: